laur89/docker-borg-mysql-backup/README.md

     POSTGRES_PASS           the password of your postgresql database POSTGRES_FAIL_FATAL     whether unsuccessful db dump should abort backup, defaults to 'true';
-    POSTGRES_EXTRA_OPTS     the extra options to pass to 'pg_dump' command; optional mysql & postgres env variables are only required if you intend to back up databases
+    POSTGRES_EXTRA_OPTS     the extra options to pass to 'pg_dump' or 'pg_dumpall' commands; optional mysql & postgres env variables are only required if you intend to back up databases